-Becoming a member helps us protect our riding privileges, maintains trails, and builds relationships with the community and with local land managers (the Forrest Service and BLM).
-It also provides discounts at local shops.
+Becoming a member helps us protect our riding privileges, maintains trails, and builds relationships with the community and with local land managers (the Forest Service and BLM).
+It also helps support the Dry Lake MX Park and provides discounts at local shops.
+RMSR manages the Dry Lake Park for the town of Gypsum.

-The annual membership fee is $20, but minors under 18 are free.
-Our membership year runs from May 1 to April 30 of the following year.
-The membership fee is not prorated, but memberships for new members received between Oct 31 and April 29 will be valid until the second April 30 after receipt of the membership.
+The annual registration fee is $5 but minors under 18 are free.
+You need to be registered to ride at the Dry Lake MX Park and you receive membership with your registration.
+Our membership year Starts on March 1 and ends Feb 28/29 of the following year.
+The membership fee is not prorated, but memberships for new members received between Oct 31 and March 1 will be valid until the second Feb 28/29 after receipt of the membership.

-New memberships can be completed on line and payments can be made using paypal, credit card, or by sending a check.
-Click on this link to complete on line New Member registration.
+New memberships can be completed online and payments can be made using a credit card.
 One or more memberships for each family are possible.

 RMSR has a facebook page!
 Search for “RMSR”, select it, then click on “join group” (upper right corner).